|

 • Bring the pear mixture up to rolling boil over high heat.
 Add sugar-pectin mixture, then stir vigorously for 1 to 2 minutes, still over the highest heat, to dissolve pectin.
 Return jam to a boil, then remove from heat.
 Using a pair of tongs, carefully remove and discard the vanilla bean pod.

-• Remove hot jars from canner and fill jars with jam, leaving ¼ inch of headspace.
-Remove trapped air bubbles, wipe rims with a damp cloth, and put on lids and screw bands, tightening bands only to “fingertip tight” (until resistance is met, and then just the tiniest bit more).
+• Remove hot jars from canner and fill jars with (marmalade/jam/jelly), leaving ¼ inch of headspace.
+Remove trapped air bubbles, wipe rims and put on lids and screw bands, tightening bands only to “fingertip tight” (until resistance is met, and then just the tiniest bit more).

 • Place jars in the hot water, on the rack inside the canner.
-(Make sure jars are upright, not touching each other or the sides of the canner, and are covered with at least 1 to 2 inches of water).
-Place the lid on the canner, return the canner to a rolling boil, and boil for 10 minutes.
+(Make sure jars are upright, not touching each other or the sides of the canner, and are covered with at least 1-2 inches of water).
+Place the lid on the canner, bring the canner to a rolling boil, and boil for 10 minutes.
 (Add 1 minute additional processing time for every 1000 feet above sea level.)

 • Turn off heat and allow canner and jars to sit for 5 minutes.
 Then, remove jars from canner.